Ben Oxenbould

 Ben Oxenbould is an Australian actor and comedian.
 His brother Jamie Oxenbould is also an actor, as is Jamie's son, Ed Oxenbould.

 Early career

 He was educated at North Sydney Boys High School.
 In 1980, Oxenbould was cast as "Hubert 'Fatty' Finn" in the film Fatty Finn.
 He then appeared in several films and television programs, including E Street, Home and Away, G. P. and Echo Point.
-Oxenbould was cast as the character "Ben" in the sitcom, Hey Dad..!, appearing on the show between 1991 and 1994.
+Oxenbould was cast as the character "Ben Hubner" in the sitcom, Hey Dad..!, appearing on the show between 1991 and 1994.

-On 24 March 2010, Oxenbould appeared on Australian television programme A Current Affair to support claims of sexual abuse made by fellow actor, Sarah Monahan.
+On 24 March 2010, Oxenbould appeared on Australian television programme A Current Affair to support claims of sexual abuse made by fellow actor Sarah Monahan.
 Oxenbould claimed to have witnessed another child actress being molested by a male cast member.

 Comedy

 From 2003 to 2005 Oxenbould featured as one of the ensemble cast of the sketch comedy series Comedy Inc., in which he was noted for several characters, including his parody of cricketer Shane Warne.
 A review of Comedy Inc: The Late Shift published in The Australian in 2005 described Oxenbould's performance in the show as: "continu[ing] to display a gift for parody and a range that goes from high camp to seriously blue collar."
 He left the program in 2005.